|Location:||Montgomery County Circuit Court

 - Assignment Office Frequently Asked Questions

-The Assignment Office’s main responsibility is to maintain and coordinate all scheduled court events for the Judges and Family Division Masters.
+The Assignment Office’s main responsibility is to maintain and coordinate all scheduled court events for the Judges and Family Magistrates.
 The scheduling of trials, motions, and DCM events are coordinated through this office.
 Any change to an event – the date, time, estimated duration, courtroom, or judge assignment – must also be handled through the Assignment Office.

 The Assignment Office is also responsible for maintaining courtroom assignments, locating and retrieving court files, and ensuring that each court file is reviewed and delivered to the judges’ chambers.
 Once scheduled events have been completed, the Assignment Office enters the information of the events into the Court’s computer system, which would define what event took place in the courtroom.

 The Assignment Office consists of the Assignment Commissioner, Office Manager, and 12 staff.
 The Assignment Commissioner supervises the overall operation of the office, including the assignment of trials to the judges; coordination of all scheduled court dates with judges on specially assigned matters, as well as approving, scheduling, and coordinating all other court calendars maintained by the Assignment Office; and the re-assignment and transfer of court cases from one courtroom to another.

 When a criminal case is filed, its trial date and other scheduled events are scheduled according to the Criminal Differentiated Case Management Plan.
 Through close communication with judges, courtroom clerks, and the State’s Attorney’s Office, the Assignment Office coordinates necessary changes in the court’s calendar assignments and maintains up-to-date information for all matters, including sentencings, violations of probation (VOP), pleas, video bond hearings, and other special criminal hearings.